diethardsteiner/diethardsteiner.github.io/_posts/2018-12-16-Kettle-Environment.md

 > **Important**: The environments plugin does not change the `KETTLE_HOME` variable.
 The `KETTLE_HOME` directory is meant for system settings not environment settings.

-The issue lies in the fact that Spoon itself uses `KETTLE_HOME` which makes it hard to reliably switch to a different `KETTLE_HOME` all the time.
-You can still put e.g. database connection settings into `kettle.properties`, however, that information would be for all environments, which is not what you usually want.
+Matt: "The issue lies in the fact that Spoon itself uses `KETTLE_HOME` which makes it hard to reliably switch to a different `KETTLE_HOME` all the time.
+You can still put e.g. database connection settings into `kettle.properties`, however, that information would be for all environments, which is not what you usually want."

+So instead of defining your **variables** in the `kettle.properties` file (which resides under `KETTLE_HOME`), you  can define them now in the **environment specification**.
+The environment specification itself will be deployed to the `KETTLE_HOME` folder (as stated above in more detail).

+> **In a nutshell**: Don't use `kettle.properties` any more.

+What's the point of having the KETTLE_HOME folder in the environment definition?

 # Environment Example Setup Via GUI